This post is also available in: Italiano (Italian)

-Autumn (together with Spring) is one of the best seasons if you want to visit Italy.
-The huge crowds of tourists are mostly gone after the high peak season, the weather is still good with the occasional rain and the weather is less warm, especially in the South of Italy.
-Yes, because I live there and I can tell you without a doubt that Summer in the South of Italy can be as nice as stepping into a furnace, hence the suggestion I gave you to wear light, cotton dresses if you’re visiting Positano!
+Autumn (together with Spring) is one of the best seasons if you are planning to cross a few names off your list of Italian getaways.
+The huge crowds of tourists (as it happens most of the times in Florence) are mostly gone after the high peak season, the weather is still good with the occasional rain and the weather is less warm, especially in the South of Italy.
+Yes, because I live in Naples and I can tell you without a doubt that Summer in the South of Italy can be as nice as stepping into a furnace, hence the suggestion I gave you to wear light, cotton dresses if you’re visiting Positano!

 Trying to decide what to wear in Autumn in Italy might be a bit of a problem, mostly because the North of Italy is different from the South.
 While in the North the air is a bit chilly and it rains more, the South is still warm.
 If you are lucky, you might still be able to go to the beach in September, here in the South (Amalfi Coast or Puglia are absolutely perfect in Autumn).
 Sure, maybe the water will be colder but you’d get the chance to enjoy the view in Positano without anybody pushing you aside to take a picture, as it often happens in August!